You became who you needed to be. It's no longer sustainable.

 Ongoing work is typically weekly, with 50-minute sessions.

-In some cases, we may work in a more focused way through extended consultations, depending on what is most appropriate.
+In some cases, we may work in a more focused way through extended consultations, or intensives, depending on what is most appropriate.

 The length of the work varies.
 Some people come for a defined period around a specific issue, while others choose to continue for longer to explore patterns in greater depth.